maikherbig/AIDeveloper/Comparison of augmentation methods/README.md

 ![alt text](https://github.com/maikherbig/AIDeveloper/blob/master/Comparison%20of%20augmentation%20methods/art/01_Quokka_Horiz_Vertical.png "01_Quokka")

-Image augmetation is a powerful technique, allowing to artifically increase the size of a dataset.
+Image augmentation is a powerful technique, allowing to artificially increase the size of a dataset.
 Image augmentation is based on a mathematical alteration of the original images, which should ideally be done in a meaningful manner.
-For example, for the image of the quokka (shown above), horitontal flipping is a useful operation, since the resulting image shows a scene that could appaer in the real world.
-Such an augmentation operation would would help durig training to obtain a more robust model.
+For example, for the image of the quokka (shown above), horizontal flipping is a useful operation, since the resulting image shows a scene that could appear in the real world.
+Such an augmentation operation would help during training to obtain a more robust model.
 On contrary, flipping along the vertical axis results in an image that one would probably never see in a real-world scenario.

-Fortunately,  there are multiple libraries readily availabe to perform image augmentation.
-In the inital release of AIDeveloper (v.0.0.4), the Keras ImageDataGenerator was used, but interestingly, the computational time for augmenting images was often simiar to the time required to train the neural net.
+Fortunately, there are multiple libraries readily available to perform image augmentation.
+In the initial release of AIDeveloper (v.0.0.4), the Keras ImageDataGenerator was used, but interestingly, the computational time for augmenting images was often similar to the time required to train the neural net.
 Considering the continuously growing amount of available data, more efficient algorithms are needed.